zweimach/ghc/docs/users_guide/phases.rst

     This instructs the linker to produce a position-independent executable.
-    This flag is only valid while producing executables and all object code being linked must have been produced with :ghc-flag:`-fPIC`.
+    This flag is only valid while producing executables and all object code being linked must have been produced with :ghc-flag:`-fPIE`.

     Position independent executables are required by some platforms as they enable address-space layout randomization (ASLR), a common security measure.